 All the reports are available at the bottom of this page.

-- Since 2010, there have been 896 fewer deaths of children and young people (aged between 28 days and 24 years).
+- Since 2010, there have been 896 fewer deaths of children (aged between 28 days and 24 years).
 Much of this reduction has been driven by work around sudden unexpected death in infancy, and fewer road traffic crashes involving young people.